Melaka And George Town Malaysia Travel Guide

 Melaka: Cendol, Popiah, Fried Oyster Omelette.
 George Town: Rojak, Chee Cheong Fun, Loh Bak, Apom Balik.

 Melaka has limited fine dining, often within upscale hotels.
-George Town has several high-end restaurants focusing on modern Malaysian, fusion, or international cuisine.
+George Town city has several high-end restaurants focusing on modern Malaysian, fusion, or international cuisine.

 Both cities plenty of mid-range restaurants.
 These are a step up from hawker stalls, with comfortable seating and air-conditioning.